mjlassila/llct2-network/docs/index.md

-# LLCT2 Network - Visualizing linguistic variation in a network of Latin documents and scribes
+##Visualizing linguistic variation in a network of Latin documents and scribes

 * [Figure 4: Spelling correctness](./04/)
 * [Figure 5: Classical prepositions](./05/)